 c. activities of promotion and rendering information on over-the-counter Medicinal Products;

-d. activities not listed in Article 21 of this Code which includes, e.g. informational or educational materials and items of medical utility governed by Article 13., costs of meals governed by Article 11.2.c. of this Code up to determined value, purchase costs of samples governed by Article 18 of this Code; and
+d. activities not listed in Article 24 of this Code which includes, e.g. informational or educational materials and Items of Medical Utility governed by Article 13., costs of meals governed by Article 11.2.c. of this Code up to determined value, purchase costs of samples governed by Article 19 of this Code; and

 e. activities of ordinary course of purchases and sales of Medicinal Products by and between the Pharmaceutical Companies and Healthcare Professionals (such as pharmacists) and Healthcare Organisations.

-3. For the purpose of fulfilment of obligation under this Article and obligations arising from valid Law on Protection of Personal Data, Member Companies are recommended when making any Transfer of Value, irrespective if under written contract or non-formally, to obtain consents of the Recipients to disclose Transfer of Value in accordance with provisions of this Code, by way of appropriate provision in the contract or in a form of a separate document.
+3. For the purpose of fulfilment of obligation under this Article and obligations arising from valid laws on protection of personal data (Regulation (EU) 2016/679 on the protection of natural persons with regard to processing of personal data and on the free movement of such data, with any subsequent amendments thereof, hereinafter: “GDPR” and valid Croatian laws on implementation of GDPR), Member Companies are recommended when making any Transfer of Value, irrespective if under written contract or non-formally, to obtain consents of the Recipients to disclose Transfer of Value in accordance with provisions of this Code, by way of appropriate provision in the contract or in a form of a separate document.

-- Disclosures shall be made within 6 months after the end of the relevant Reporting Period and the information disclosed shall be required to remain in the public domain for a minimum of 3 years after the time such information is first disclosed, unless, in each case, (i) a shorter period is required under applicable national data privacy or other laws or regulations, or (ii) the Recipient’s consent relating to a specific disclosure has been revoked.
+2. Disclosures shall be made within 6 months after the end of the relevant Reporting Period whereas the common reporting period for publication of Transfers of Value to Recipients is set during the time interval from 20th to 30th June each year.
+The information disclosed shall be required to remain in the public domain for a minimum of 3 years after the time such information is first disclosed, unless, in each case, (i) a shorter period is required under applicable national data privacy or other laws or regulations, or (ii) the Recipient’s consent relating to a specific disclosure has been revoked.

-- For consistency purposes, disclosures pursuant to this Code will be made using a structure set forth in Annex 1 which shall be applied on all disclosures in the Republic of Croatia.
-Possible deviations from this Annex 1 will be acceptable exceptionally, where such deviations are consequence of application of mandatory laws.
+3. For consistency purposes, disclosures pursuant to this Code will be made using a structure set forth in Annex A which shall be applied on all disclosures in the Republic of Croatia.
+Possible deviations from this Annex A will be acceptable exceptionally, where such deviations are consequence of application of mandatory laws.

 Except as expressly provided by this Code, Transfers of Value shall be disclosed on an individual basis meaning that the data on Transfers of Value in each Reporting Period made for the benefit of each clearly identifiable Recipient allocated to one of the categories of co-operation set in items A. an B. hereunder will be available.
 Such Transfers of Value may be aggregated on a category-by-category basis, provided that itemized disclosure shall be made available upon request to (i) the relevant Recipient, and/or (ii) the relevant authorities.

-A. Transfers of Value to a Healthcare Organisation, includes all payments made in relation to any of the categories set forth below:
+A. Transfers of Value to an Healthcare Organisation, includes all payments made in relation to any of the categories set forth below:

-1. costs of Hospitality, taking into consideration the exception under Art.
-19.2.(b); ,
+(i) costs of Hospitality, taking into consideration the exception under Art.
+22.2.(b); ,

 B. Transfers of Value to Healthcare Professionals, includes all payments made in relation to any of the categories set forth below: